miso-lims/walkthroughs/2-0-samples.md

 fields for rows 1 and 2, then double click the blue square to fill down rows 3 and 4.
 1. Click _Save_ at the upper right hand corner.

-If everything is correct, the _Alias_ will be auto-generated for each row and the samples will be saved.
+If everything is correct, the _Sample Alias_ and _Sample Name_ will be auto-generated for each row and the samples will be saved.
 Record the external identity, class, alias and barcode in your worksheet. <img src="pics/blue_pencil.png">
 If you navigate back to your _Edit Project_ page,